Comparing the Top 10 HLS Streaming Software for Live Broadcasting [2025 Update]

 Pricing:

 VidBlasterX is available in three versions.
-Each option is priced with an annual subscription model:
+Each of the following options is priced with an annual subscription model:

-- Broadcast version ($999/year) supports 100 modules.
+- Broadcast: $999/year; supports 100 modules.
 This version also supports multiple recorder & streamer modules in a single profile.

 Compatibility: